 Use the links below if you wish to jump to a particular section.

-The follow sections breakdown each type of practice.
-I must note – all three types of practice will look very similar to someone watching you.
+I must note – all three types of practice will look very similar to someone watching you practice golf.
 What really changes is your intent and thought process for every shot you hit.

 The aim of technical practice